panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 ```
 The variables `index`, `item` and `length` are function scoped.
 But these variables pollute the function scope because they are necessary only inside the `for()` block scope.

-With the introduction of block scope variables `let` and `const`, you can limit the life of your variables as much as possible.
+With the introduction of block scope variables `let` and `const`, you should limit the life of your variables as much as possible.

 Let's clean up the function scope: